PranavKhandelwal17/NLP-Multiclass-classification/README.md

 Classification Report (Precision, Recall, F1-score) Confusion Matrix

-📊 As shown in the confusion matrix (page 9 of report), the model performs well across all categories with minimal misclassification.
+📊 As shown in the confusion matrix, the model performs well across all categories with minimal misclassification.

 📈 Results
 Naive Bayes Accuracy: ~89%